 Do I have to pay a deposit?

+Details of graduate courses that charge a deposit can be found on the graduate admissions pages.
 Certain undergraduate courses run by the Department for Continuing Education also charge a deposit, details of which are given on the department’s website.

 If you are a research student and are planning to submit your thesis before you reach your maximum fee liability, you only need to pay fees up to and including the term in which you submit your thesis.
 For example, if you submit your DPhil thesis in the 8th term since starting, you will pay 8 terms of fees but not fees for the 9th term.
 If your thesis is referred back to you then you may be liable for a re-submission charge.
 Please refer to the Other charges page for more information.